litentry/litentry-parachain/pallets/parachain-staking/README.md

 Since January 2021, Moonbeam's team has maintained this Delegated Proof of Stake (DPoS) pallet designed specifically for parachains.

 Since April 2021, the development of this pallet has been supported by [a Web3 Foundation grant](https://github.com/w3f/Grants-Program/pull/389).
 The [first milestone](https://github.com/w3f/Grant-Milestone-Delivery/pull/218) was approved in June 2021.

+## Litentry Adaption

+This pallet is adapted to substrate consensus by Litentry